0

 Estimated Time: 45 Min

-Santa Elena Canyon is one of the most famous and instantly recognizable hikes in Big Bend National Park, and one of our favorite trails we did during our trip!
+Santa Elena Canyon is one of the most famous and instantly recognizable hikes in Big Bend National Park, and one of my favorite trails we did during our trip!

-This short but sweet trail is one of the best hikes in Big Bend and belongs on every visitor’s itinerary.
+This short but sweet trail is one of the best day hikes in Big Bend, and definitely belongs on every Big Bend itinerary.
+The trail begins at the end of Ross Maxwell Scenic Drive, a paved road accessible to all vehicles.

 The trail follows a short dirt and boardwalk path that leads from the large parking area to the mouth of Santa Elena Canyon.
 Here, the Rio Grande River carved an 8 mile long and 1,500 feet deep massive canyon through the rock.
 This spot is popular for photographers and boaters embarking on trips down the river.